webtrees/webtrees.github.io/download/modules.md

 The following modules have been created by members of the webtrees community.

 Before installing a module, make sure that the module is compatible with your version of webtrees.
 Modules for webtrees 1.7 will not work with webtrees 2.0 or 2.1 and vice-versa.
+2.2 modules will run only with webtrees 2.2 .

 For support or to report issues, please contact the author of the module.
 To add your module to this list, please get in touch.